courtiol/IsoriX/presentation/README.md

 This is the development folder for the presentation about IsoriX.

-Check the file talk_IsoriX.pdf for the compiled presentation.
+Click [here](https://github.com/courtiol/IsoriX/blob/master/presentation/talk_IsoriX.pdf) the compiled presentation.